Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us029/01.requirements-engineering/Readme.md

 Yes.
 I suppose when a task goes to the Agenda, it leaves the To-Do list but maybe a different flow could be considered.

+>**Question**
+"As a Collaborator, I want to record the completion of a task." is "record" refers to the act of only changing the status of the task, or do we want to save a list of the completed tasks within each Collaborator?
+>
+>**Answer** It means to record that a task was completed (changing the status) with the finish time.
 ### 1.3.
 Acceptance Criteria

 * n/a